New perspectives

 Dina Soeiro: “Older learners are neglected”

-Our “Meet the board” series introduces the members of ELM magazine’s editorial board.
+Our “Meet the board” series introduces the members of ELM Magazine’s editorial board.
 Our newest member, Dina Soeiro, stands for the right to education for all, regardless of age, background or personal circumstances.

 Interview with Arjen Wals: A pedagogy of hope for a greener world